Brisbane was once a cheaper alternative to Sydney and Melbourne when it came to buying a house and raising a family.

-Brisbane has it all: great weather, greater housing affordability, and plenty of things to see and do.
+Brisbane has it all: great weather, good housing affordability, and plenty of things to see and do.

-But choosing a place to live when you have children comes with added complications you might not have considered when it was just the two of you, such as where the closest childcare centres are, which schools have a good (and bad) reputation, and how many parks and sporting facilities are nearby.
+For example, as a couple, you might not have considered things like the location of good childcare centres, which schools have a good (and bad) reputation, and how many parks and sporting facilities are nearby.

-We’ve looked at amenities, schools, house prices and crime rates to help you decide.
+We’ve looked at amenities, schools, house prices and crime rates (the higher the number, the more crime) of some of the best family-friendly suburbs to help you decide.

 1. Coorparoo (4151)